sudo-nautilus/sudo-nautilus/README.md

 # Hey :wave:

 I'm glad to know that you're actually reading these.
-I'm 15 actually (Am I too young to be here?).
 I love open source stuff even though I'm a cringe in it.
 I'm currently learning some programming languages as well as my lessons.

 - I love cats 😺
 - I love memes :trollface: